 3. Be open and honest—it is important to acknowledge that there may be false positives upfront, so both the instructor and the student should be prepared to have an open and honest dialogue.
 If you don’t acknowledge that a false positive may occur, it will lead to a far more defensive and confrontational interaction that could ultimately damage relationships with students.
 (Chechitelli, 2023)

 While the use of AI detection tools in particular and AI technologies in general are still novel, it is imperative that both students and instructors develop an essential understanding of them.
 Because of this, SEU is currently working on redefining its AI policies and providing more training opportunities for instructors on how to work with AI and AI detection tools.
 We believe being able to provide instructors with clear policies and expansive instruction will empower instructors to feel confident when interacting with AI tools in their courses.
+Please visit this link to view SEU's generative AI community guidance and position statement.

 While no AI detection tools are perfect, here are a few that have tested the highest among free AI checkers that can help you learn more about AI detection and help you begin conversations with students about AI use.